dglt1/optimus-switch/README.md

     - `display-setup-script=/usr/local/bin/optimus.sh `

-  - now move the /switch directory and its subdirectories and files to /etc/ you should now have /etc/switch/intel  and /etc/switch/nvidia  . directory is important.
+  - now move the /switch directory and its subdirectories and files to /etc/
+    - you should now have /etc/switch/intel  and /etc/switch/nvidia  .
+    - directory is important, these scripts depend on it. (or edit scripts to your liking)

   - from terminal:
      - `sudo cp /etc/switch/set-intel.sh /usr/local/bin/set-intel.sh`